Anthony D. Sayre: Judicial career and later years

-In 1909, after Associate Justice James R. Dowdell became Chief Justice, Governor Braxton Bragg Comer appointed Sayre as an Associate Justice to the Alabama State Supreme Court.
-He served for 22 years.
+Sayre resigned from the Senate when he was elected in 1897 as a Montgomery city court judge.
+He was re-elected in 1903.
+In 1909, after Associate Justice James R. Dowdell became Chief Justice, Governor Braxton Bragg Comer appointed Sayre as an Associate Justice to the Alabama State Supreme Court, Serving for 22 years, he became regarded as a bedrock of Southern conservatism.
 He was re-elected as associate justice in 1910, elected in 1912 for a six-year term, and again in 1918, 1924, and 1930.

-During his lengthy tenure on the Alabama Supreme Court, he was considered "one of the ablest justices ever to serve on the Supreme Court bench" and was regarded as a bedrock of Southern conservatism.
+During his lengthy tenure as a judge, Sayre continued in his efforts to preserve white supremacy.
+He supported measures such as literacy tests, poll taxes, and other barriers designed to suppress black voting rights.
+He also participated in a convict leasing system that hired out prisoners for forced labor.
+Those prisoners suffered from inadequate food and prolonged confinement in unsanitary conditions, including cases where people remained imprisoned because they could not afford to pay fines.

-Sayre died after succumbing to influenza on November 17, 1931, at age 73.
+After a long career on the bench, Sayre died after succumbing to influenza on November 17, 1931, at age 73.
 His death likely triggered Zelda's second mental health relapse in 1932.
 After her father's death, Zelda resided in and out of sanatoriums for the remainder of her life.

 Personal life

+Marriage and family

-Anthony D. Sayre's daughter was Zelda Fitzgerald, the wife of writer F. Scott Fitzgerald.
-Zelda idolized her father until his death.
+Sayre's daughter was Zelda Fitzgerald, the neo-Confederate wife of writer F. Scott Fitzgerald.
+Zelda revered her father and described herself as "a Typhoid Mary of Confederate tradition".

+In the early 1890s [Zelda's father] Judge Anthony Sayre had introduced into the Alabama legislature the bill that had deprived the black people of Alabama, and thousands of poor whites, of the right to vote.
+The purpose of the Sayre Election Law... was to 'maintain white supremacy, and to have a ticket selected where only white men will vote.' '[Zelda's daughter] Scottie was really embarrassed by it'...